nodejs/package-maintenance/docs/drafts/testing-guidelines.md

 For many packages integration testing requires that the built package be run via a testing tool upon several environments.
 The / field of continuous integration and deployment (CICD) is complex.
-The package being built shall be run through a CICD pipeline.
+The package being built shall be run through a CI/CD pipeline.
 Several integrations are available for GitHub based repositories.
 (There are also alternatives to GitHub.)

 For many open source projects on Github free integration environments are available.